 - Energy and charisma: Are you putting in enough energy and showing personality in your performance?

 - Vocal talent: Are you singing all the notes on key?
 Are you singing with the appropriate amount of power and volume?

 - Pronunciation: Are you pronouncing the words properly so that they are understandable?

 - Skill: How well can you execute the difficulty of your song/dance?

 - Quality of dance: Are you executing the dance moves properly and paying attention to detail?

 Making the Cut

-You will receive an email concerning your audition with feedback, as well as discussing what songs you will be performing at JMM 2014.
-It is important to send in videos every couple of weeks so that the JMM team can monitor your progress.
-If they are available, they may also be able to sit in on practices and provide advice.
+If you have made the cut, you will receive an email concerning your audition with feedback, as well as discussing what songs you will be performing at JMM 2015.
+It is important to send videos every couple of weeks to the JMM staff, so that they can monitor your progress.
+If JMM staff are available, they can also sit in on practices and provide advice.

 If you have any questions, please email email@example.com.